🎭 Handler Utilities

 withLogging

-Wraps any function to provide comprehensive logging capabilities with flexible parameter ordering.
+Wraps any function to provide comprehensive logging capabilities with automatic redaction of sensitive data.

 // Simple logging with default settings